-The UFO is mostly contained within the CDPHE's Western Slope air quality region with a small portion in the adjacent Central Mountain region.
-Air quality within the UFO is in attainment and is in full compliance with the NAAQS for the report year.
-The field office does not have any maintenance areas.
-Air quality monitoring is limited to just a few locations in the UFO.
-Telluride has a PM10 monitor.
-Ozone monitoring is conducted at Norwood in the southern part of the field office and in the northeastern portion at McClure Pass.
-There is also ozone monitoring just west of the field office at the base of Grand Mesa and to the east at Gothic.
-The Paonia monitor collected data through 2021 and has been relocated to North Park in the KFO.
+Most of the UFO is located within CDPHE's Western Slope air quality region, with a smaller portion extending into the adjacent Central Mountain region.
+Air quality in the UFO is classified as being in attainment and meets all National Ambient Air Quality Standards (NAAQS) for the report year, with no maintenance areas present.
+Air quality monitoring is limited, with PM10 monitored at Telluride and ozone monitored at Norwood and McClure Pass.
+Additional ozone monitoring sites are located just west of the field office at the base of Grand Mesa and to the east at Gothic.
+The Paonia monitor, which collected data through 2021, has since been relocated to North Park in the KFO.

-The AQI information for the UFO (Table 11) shows that good air quality conditions prevailed on 86% and 82% of the days over the previous three years in Delta and Gunnison counties, respectively.
+The AQI information for the UFO (Table 11) shows that good air quality conditions prevailed on 82% and 73% of the days over the previous three years in Delta and Gunnison counties, respectively.
 The primary pollutant of concern for each county is ozone.
 While NO2 observations in the UFO ceased with the relocation of the Paonia monitor, the previously recorded data show that typical values were about 25% of the 1-hour standard and about 10% of the annual NO2 standard.
-During 2022, there were no NAAQS exceedances of PM10 recorded at the Telluride site and the highest 24-hour value was 89 μg m-3.
+During 2023, there were no NAAQS exceedances of PM10 recorded at the Telluride site.
 There is no apparent trend in PM10 concentration in Telluride as shown in Figure 4-40 of the 2022 CDPHE Air Quality Data Report.
-There is no PM2.5 monitoring in the UFO, but area monitors typically record values less than 50% of the NAAQS.
+There is no PM{2.5} monitoring in the UFO, but area monitors typically record values less than 50% of the NAAQS.
 Ozone design values are elevated at 0.065 ppm, or 93% of the NAAQS, which is slightly lower than observed a few years ago (Table 16).